dburriss/learn-with-me/programming-in-go/README.md

 ch := make(chan World)
 ```

-For each *goroutine* of `scan` we kick off we increment the `wg WaitGroup`.
+For each *goroutine* of `scan` that we kick off, we increment the `wg WaitGroup`.

 ```go
 wg.Add(1)
 go scan(ch, &wg, newWorld(name))
 ```

-Within the `scan` function that is running as a *goroutine* we put a message on the channel and then tell the `WaitGroup` the asynchronous work is done.
+Within the `scan` function that is running as a *goroutine*, we put a message on the channel and then tell the `WaitGroup` the asynchronous work is done.

 ```go
 ch <- world